magpantaywyman/NetlifyTest/readme.md

 # Netlify Test Website

-This is a simple static website created by **Wyman Magpantay** for Netlify deployment testing purposes.
+This is a simple static website created by me (**Wyman Magpantay**) for Netlify deployment testing purposes.

 Project Overview